 There Are Many Ways to Enjoy a Night Out

 Sometimes, the best cure for a long drive is a fun night out on the town.
 Fortunately, we have numerous spots where you’ll want to order a drink and unwind.
 Enjoy a stellar view of downtown Amarillo and your choice of craft beer at Six Car Brew Pub, which brews up everything from a citrusy New England IPA to an oatmeal stout with notes of oatmeal cookies and milk chocolate.
 Find a cozy spot and savor a specialty martini at Butler’s Martini Bar, where the exposed brick walls and wooden floors make it look like a stylish speakeasy from a bygone era.
 Savor something from the long list of wines available at Crush, which also has craft beer on tap, paninis and sandwiches, salads, and mouthwatering desserts.

 Of course, that’s not all.
-Head to Esquire Jazz Club to listen to some of the best musical talent in the area, or indulge in high-end dining and delicious cocktails at O.H.M.S Cafe & Bar.
+Indulge in high-end dining and delicious cocktails at O.H.M.S Cafe & Bar.
 Whether you’re looking for a low-key end to a full day of driving or something livelier, you’ll find more than you expected here.
 For a night out with your entire family, giddy on up to the world famous Big Texan Steak Ranch.
 Besides being one of the best steakhouses in Texas, the Big Texan brews an impressive set of beer, including a double IPA, a pecan porter, and a whiskey barrel stout.

 With discounted rates on hotels and all the ways you can unwind after a long day on the road, Amarillo is a great stopping point en route to your ski getaway.
 You may not be here for long, but you’ll leave wanting more.
 Plan your visit here.